lmaughan921/experience-manager-brand-portal.en/help/using/browse-assets-brand-portal.md

 #### View settings in card view

-View Settings dialog opens on selecting View Settings from the view selector.
+[!UICONTROL View Settings] dialog opens on selecting **[!UICONTROL View Settings]** from the view selector.
 It enables you to resize the asset thumbnails in the Card view.
 This way, you can personalize your view and control the number of thumbnails that is displayed.

 ![](assets/cardviewsettings.png)